erejack6/CS601/README.md

 # **[CS601 Term Project]**

-This project is a term assignment for my web development course.
-It demonstrates skills I’ve learned, including HTML5, CSS3, JavaScript, React, and more.
+This project is a term assignment for Boston Univeristy CS601 - Web  Application Development.
+It demonstrates I’ve learned, including HTML5, CSS3, JavaScript, React, and more.

 ## **Features**
 - **Biography**: A brief fictitious introduction about the developer.